statamic/v2-docs/content/collections/docs/content-types.md

 The primary attribute that defines a Content Type is the ability to configure any number of **Custom Fields** (called a **fieldset**) to model your content in whatever fashion you desire.

-### Universally Unique IDs {#ids}
+### Unique IDs {#ids}

-Universally unique IDs are generated for each item in each type, allowing you to relate items with each other and then retrieve that data later in your template if you so desire.
+Each content type has it's own method of ensure uniquness, providing you with the ability to create relationships or request their content by ID.
 Here are a couple of examples of how this is useful:

-- Associate a User with an Entry creating an author.
+- Relate a User with an Entry, thereby creating an author.
-- Associate a list of Entries with another Entry to establish Related Posts.
+- Relate a list of Entries with another Entry establishing Related Posts.
+- Relate a group of Assets with a Entry, creating a gallery.

 ## The Types {#list}